-We have two assemblies each week, that include a wide range of assembly topics, and often have a visiting speaker or a member of staff from another part of Stephen Perse to lead.
+We have two whole school assemblies each week, one on Monday morning and one on Friday morning.
+We have a wide range of assembly topics, and often have a visiting speaker or a member of staff from another part of Stephen Perse to lead.
 We encourage the pupils to take part too, and in each Friday assembly there is a slot for celebrating pupil achievement and for the all-important birthday claps for that week.
-Each class leads an assembly during the year, which parents are invited to attend.
+Each class leads an assembly during the year, which parents, grandparents and younger siblings are invited to attend and which is followed by refreshments in the dining room.
 At the end of the autumn and summer terms we have a special assembly, which parents and friends are invited to attend.
+In those terms the last day of school finishes at midday.